 The Urban Democracy Lab was established in January of 2014 with the aim of providing a space for scholars, students, and practitioners to collaborate and exchange ideas for cultivating just, sustainable, and creative urban futures.

 In addition to hosting panel discussions, lectures, and hands-on workshops, the Lab sponsors the Gallatin Global Fellowship in Urban Practice for advanced students pursuing original research in cities around the world.
+With its Doctoral Fellowships in Urban Practice, the UDL hosts visiting scholars from around the world whose work intersects with its own research areas.
 It has also spearheaded courses in urban practice, including “Tools for Social Change,” “The Politics and Anti-Politics of NGOs,” “The Public Conversation on the Urban Environment,” and “(Dis)Placed Urban Histories.”
 For more information on the Urban Democracy Lab, visit urbandemos.nyu.edu or email email@example.com.

 Great World Texts is a collaboration between Gallatin Writing Program faculty, Gallatin undergraduates, and New York City public high school teachers and students.
 Each year students study a canonical work or contemporary classic.

 Through a special tutorial, Gallatin undergraduates discuss the text, learn about social and pedagogical issues, and become mentors in the high schools.
 Over the course of the semester, mentors facilitate the study of the text using complementary multimedia classroom resources created by the faculty adviser.
 The semester culminates in a public performance at which the high school students share writing projects inspired by the book.